-The College of Charleston will hold three virtual town hall meetings on Thursday, Sept.
-17, 2020, for students/families, another for faculty and one specifically for staff.
+The College will hold its next series of virtual town hall meetings on Thursday, Dec.
+3, with separate meetings for students/families, another for faculty and one for staff.

 Thanks to detailed protocols and procedures for all areas of campus life, the College reopened safely this fall with some sense of normalcy.

 In order to be a more welcoming campus, efforts are underway to address the complex issues of diversity, equity and inclusion at the College.

 Cougars from across the College of Charleston community shared their favorite Thanksgiving recipes, and the resulting collection of dishes offers something for everyone!

 Here's what you need to know regarding COVID-19 protocols for students, tips for holiday travel and key dates for the remainder of the semester.